Pelmen323/Kaiserreich_Autotests/README.md

 - characters without loc keys in their names test
 - characters with several advisor roles and missing `not_already_hired_except_as` lines
 - characters (unit leaders) with missing small portrait links
-- corps commanders with field marshal traits
+- unit leaders with traits of unsupported type

 *Cosmetic tags tests:*
 - unused cosmetic tags test (finds all cosmetic tags that are set but never checked)